bigeasy/stencil/diary.md

 </html>
 ```

-Below we use an ampersand to mean an attribue.
+Below we use an ampersand to mean an attribute.

 ```
 <html include:emp="employee">